 - Restrict entry to clinic staff.
 Clients should not be in the examination room unless absolutely necessary.
 Dissuade sales representatives, family and friends of employees, and other non-essential visitors to the clinic.
 Entry should be limited to the fewest persons necessary to operate the clinic and who can maintain six-foot distancing.

 - Consider telemedicine for established clients and pets whenever possible.

 - Consider instituting curbside check in and parking lot "waiting room" wherein clients and patients wait in their vehicle until summoned for their appointment.
 Staff may retrieve the animal using the clinic's leash or carrier.

 - Consider examination of pets in examination rooms without the presence of clients or guardians if six-foot social distancing is not possible.
 Communicate with clients via mobile telephone while the animal is in the exam room.

-Modification of veterinary appointment protocols—animal patients from households experiencing COVID-19
+Modification of clinic appointment protocols—patients from households experiencing COVID-19

-- Recommend to clients who have a confirmed COVID-19 infected patient in the household to have a different member of the household care for the animal, if possible.
-The ill owner/household member should avoid contact with the pet as with other household members, including petting, snuggling, being kissed or licked, and sharing food.
-If the ill individual must care for the pet, they should wash their hands before and after interacting with the pet and wear a cloth face covering during all interactions.
+Recommend to clients that if a household member has COVID-19 infection, a different member of the household should care for the animal, if possible.
+The ill household member should avoid contact with the pet, including petting, snuggling, being kissed or licked, and sharing food.
+If the ill person must care for the pet, they should wash their hands before and after interacting with the pet and wear a cloth face covering during all interactions.

 - To minimize potential contact with infected persons non-urgent appointments for pets from households experiencing COVID-19 should be postponed until all household members have been released from isolation (if ill) or completed 14 days of self-monitoring from last day of exposure (if exposed).